 In response to the evolution of endurance riding in Britain moving towards faster speed and flatter and increasingly repetitive loops, a small group of endurance riders in Scotland have banded together to put on a ride that is, we believe, a real challenge.

 The Cairngorm 100 ride is a point to point route across the challenging and stunning scenery of the Cairngorm National Park to be completed in 24 hours.
-The route has many challenges along the way and calls for the riders to have the ability to manage both themselves and their horses for long stretches without crew assistance in real wilderness country.
+The route has many challenges along the way and calls for the riders to have the ability navigate and manage both themselves and their horses for long stretches without crew assistance in real wilderness country.
 Riders are tracked throughout the route using GPS tracker and horses are vetted in line with recognised National and International standards at regular intervals.
-However at times these checks will be carried out without crew assistance in the remoter areas.
+However, at times these checks will be carried out without crew assistance in the remoter areas.